Republic of Geneva: Protestant refuge

-Suspicion of Savoy
+Conflicts with Savoy

 After the defeat of Charles III by French and Bernese forces, Savoy had temporarily given up on its efforts to take Geneva.
-However, in the second half of the 16th century the Dukedom allies with Spain and regains some of its power.
-The son of Charles III, Emmanuel Philibert, defeated the army of French king Henri II in the battle of Saint-Quentin in 1557 and recovered the lands conquered by the French in 1535.
-In 1559, in the Treaty of Cateau-Cambrésis, France restores an independent Savoy.
-However, Bern did not participate in the initial negotiations, and only in the Treaty of Lausanne of 1564 did Savoy recover the lands around Geneva, while losing forever the Pays de Vaud to Bern.
+However, in the second half of the 16th century the Duchy allied with Spain and regained some of its power.
+The son of Charles III, Emmanuel Philibert, defeated the army of King Henry II of France at the Battle of Saint-Quentin in 1557 and recovered the lands conquered by the French in 1535.
+In 1559, in the Treaty of Cateau-Cambrésis, France restored an independent Savoy.
+However, Bern did not participate in the initial negotiations, and only in the Treaty of Lausanne of 1564 did Savoy recover the lands around Geneva, while losing definitively the Pays de Vaud to Bern.
 Until his death, Emmanuel-Philibert practiced tolerance with his non-Catholic subjects and largely respected the "cujus regio, ejus religio" principle for Geneva.
-However, the Genevan authorities were highly suspicious and worked towards obtaining the support of catholic Solothurn and France, who agree to protect the city against potential attacks from Savoy.
+However, the Genevan authorities were highly suspicious and worked towards obtaining the support of Catholic Solothurn and France, who agree to protect the city against potential attacks from Savoy.

-In effect, the threats to the city materialise with Emmanuel-Philibert's son, Charles Emmanuel I, who dreams of conquering the city and he begins plotting against Protestants, employing mercenaries to intimidate those converted by Bernese preachers.
-Intensifying its diplomatic efforts, Geneva obtains the alliance with Zürich in 1584.
+In effect, the threats to the city materialised with Emmanuel-Philibert's son, Charles Emmanuel I, who dreamt of conquering the city and began plotting against Protestants, employing mercenaries to intimidate those converted by Bernese preachers.
+Intensifying its diplomatic efforts, Geneva formed an alliance with the canton of Zürich in 1584.

-Between 1586 and 1587 large outbreaks of the plague affects Geneva and Savoy, which came coupled with bad harvests and famines affecting the continent.
+Between 1586 and 1587 large outbreaks of the plague affected Geneva and Savoy, which came coupled with bad harvests and famines affecting the continent.
 In these conditions, it was difficult to supply with food the 15,000 inhabitants of the city, despite diplomatic efforts to seek help from its allies.
-The Council forbids the production of white bread and pastries and bans some residents from the city.
-The catastrophe affected Savoy equally, and in response Charles Emmanuel I forbids the export of grains from his lands, which in essence means blockading Geneva from any supplies since the city was surrounded by the Duchy except for what goods could be imported by the lake.
+The Council forbid the production of white bread and pastries and banned some residents from the city.
+The catastrophe affected Savoy equally, and in response Charles Emmanuel I forbid the export of grains from his lands, which in essence initiated a blockade of Geneva, since the city was surrounded by the Duchy except for what goods could be imported by the lake.

-In response, Geneva, supported by France and a contingent of 12,000 Swiss soldiers, intermittently occupied the Pays de Gex from 1589, but the city was finally forced to abandon it when France defeated Savoy and annexed the Pays de Gex for itself in the Treaty of Lyon of 1601.
-This marked the point where most of Geneva's hinterland was divided between two different strong states along the Rhone banks: the Kingdom of France on the right, and the Duchy of Savoy on the left.
+In response, Geneva, supported by France and a contingent of 12,000 Swiss soldiers, intermittently occupied the Pays de Gex from 1589, but the city was finally forced to abandon it when France defeated Savoy and annexed the Pays de Gex for itself in the 1601 Treaty of Lyon.
+This marked the point where most of Geneva's hinterland was divided between two strong states along the Rhone banks: the Kingdom of France on the right, and the Duchy of Savoy on the left.
+This event, and the prior domination of the area by Savoy and the Counts of Geneva, largely explains why the Republic of Geneva, unlike the Swiss urban cantons, was unable to expand geographically, as its borders were dominated by those two powerful states.